Warren Austin

 Warren Robinson Austin (November 12, 1877 – December 25, 1962) was an American politician and diplomat who served as United States Senator from Vermont and U.S. Ambassador to the United Nations.

 A native of Highgate Center, Vermont, Austin was educated in Highgate and Bakersfield, and also studied in Quebec to learn French.
 He graduated from the University of Vermont in 1899, studied law with his father, was admitted to the bar in 1902, and practiced in partnership with his father.

-Austin settled in St. Albans, became active in politics as a Republican, and served in several local offices, including Grand Juror, Chairman of the city Republican committee, and State's Attorney of Franklin County (1904-1906).
+Austin settled in St. Albans, became active in politics as a Republican, and served in several local offices, including Grand Juror, Chairman of the city Republican committee, and State's Attorney of Franklin County (1904–1906).
 In 1908, he was chairman of the state Republican convention, and he served as Mayor of St. Albans from 1909 to 1910.
 From 1907 to 1915, Austin was a Commissioner for the United States Court of Appeals for the Second Circuit.
 In 1917, he moved to Burlington, where he continued to practice law.
 Austin's prominence continued to grow, and he served as a University of Vermont trustee from 1914 to 1941, and an attorney practicing before the United States Court for China from 1916 to 1917.
-Austin served as a special counsel for the state of Vermont from 1925 to 1937 during the process of setting the official boundary between Vermont and New Hampshire.
+Austin served as a special counsel for the state of Vermont from 1925 to 1927 during the process of setting the official boundary between Vermont and New Hampshire.

 In 1931, Austin was elected to the U.S. Senate in a special election, defeating Frank C. Partridge, who had been appointed to fill the vacancy after the death of Frank L. Greene.
 From 1939 to 1942, Austin was the Senate's Assistant Minority Leader (Minority Whip).
 In 1946 he resigned to accept president Harry S. Truman's appointment as U.S. Ambassador to the United Nations.
 He took office in January, 1947, and was the first official holder of this post.
 Austin served until January 1953, when the Eisenhower administration took office.
 He resided in Burlington during his retirement, and died there in 1962.
 Austin was buried at Lakeview Cemetery in Burlington.

-Early life
+Early life and education

 Austin was born in Highgate, Vermont on November 12, 1877, one of six children born to Chauncey Goodrich Austin and Ann Mathilda Robinson.
 He attended local schools and Bakersfield's Brigham Academy and also studied in Quebec to obtain fluency in French.
 He graduated from the University of Vermont in 1899.
 He then studied law with his father, attained admission to the bar, and entered practice in 1902 in partnership with his father.